impermeable/waterproof/documentation/Cloning-the-repository.md

-# Intructions on cloning the Waterproof repository
+# Instructions on cloning the Waterproof repository

 Here we describe how you can clone the Waterproof repository, and build the application yourself.